Hudson, Ohio: History

 The Hudson Clock Tower was built in 1912 by James Ellsworth who was born in Hudson in 1849.
 The original clock movement was supplied by the E. Howard Clock Company of Boston.
-The energy from 3000 pound gravity weights powered the movement of the clocks and Westminster chimes.
+The energy from 3000-pound weights powered the movement of the clocks and Westminster chimes.
 The town marshall was responsible for entering the tower every few days and winding (lifting) the weights.

 Lincoln Ellsworth was the son of James Ellsworth.
 Lincoln Ellsworth is the only Hudsonite on a U.S. postage stamp.
 The Ellsworth Mountains are named after Lincoln Ellsworth.
 Lincoln was born in Chicago and lived in Hudson when he was a child.
 Lincoln was awarded two Congressional Gold Medals.

+In 1941, John F. Morse, Jr. establish the Morse Instrument Company (later renamed Morse Controls), in Hudson.
+The company manufactured aviation, automotive, and maritime devices, and by 1969, employed over 600 individuals, with annual sales of $12 million.
+The plant closed in 2020.

-From 1957 until the late 1980s, General Motors had a factory almost one thousand workers in Hudson, Ohio that built crawler tractor earth moving equipment.
-The factory was beside and east of Ohio Route 91 and it was south of Terex Road.
+From 1957 until the late 1980s, General Motors had a factory of almost one thousand workers in Hudson that built crawler tractor earth-moving equipment.
+The factory was beside and east of Ohio State Route 91 and it was south of Terex Road.
 The original 1958 factory had 660,000 square feet.
 In 1961, GM added 340,000 square feet for a total of 1 million square feet of factory.
-In 1970, GM renamed their earth moving equipment division as Terex.
+In 1970, GM renamed their earth-moving equipment division as Terex.
 Currently Jo-Ann Stores uses most of the former GM factory.
 Hudson had an airport from mid-1920s until 1957, known as the Hudson Mid-City Airport, near the former General Motors Euclid Division.

 On November 28, 1973, a large area of the village, "roughly bounded by College, Streetsboro, S. Main, and Baldwin" streets, was listed on the National Register of Historic Places as the Hudson Historic District.
 The historic district was expanded on October 10, 1989, to also include the area "roughly bounded by Hudson St., Old Orchard Dr., Aurora St., Oviatt St., Streetsboro St., and College St. to Aurora (street)".
 In addition to the Hudson Historic District, there are several additional properties in Hudson listed on the Register.
 The City of Hudson came about in 1994 when voters approved the merger of Hudson Township and Hudson Village, which had previously been two separate governing entities.

 In July 2003, Hudson received over 17 in of rain from three storm events within 24 hours.
 Hudson had flood damage within all its three watersheds ...
-Mud Brook, Brandywine Creek and Tinker’s Creek.
+Mud Brook, Brandywine Creek and Tinker's Creek.
 The Brandywine Creek Watershed experienced the most flood damage in 2003.
 Two men drowned in an underground parking garage of a condominium complex on July 21, 2003.
 State Routes 91 and 303 flooded where the highways dip low to pass under the train tracks and the highways were closed by 7:40 PM on July 21.